hashicorp/terraform-provider-google/website/docs/r/cloud_scheduler_job.html.markdown

 * `topic_name` -
   (Required)
-  The name of the Cloud Pub/Sub topic to which messages will be published when a job is delivered.
+  The full resource name for the Cloud Pub/Sub topic to which messages will be published when a job is delivered. ~>**NOTE**:
-  The topic name must be in the same format as required by PubSub's PublishRequest.name, for example projects/PROJECT_ID/topics/TOPIC_ID.
+  The topic name must be in the same format as required by PubSub's PublishRequest.name, e.g. `projects/my-project/topics/my-topic`.

 * `data` -
   (Optional)